 And we need to activate the right relay Board:

 Special Tip: After first installation, use a commercial rig, to find out your true crystal frequency.
 Go to Menu 8.1 Ref Freq, and adjust it.
 Exact procedure: Connect you uSDX to a Dummy load and set it to CW.
 Set your Commercial Rig to a Certain Frequency in Mode CW, and set the uSDX to the same frequency.
-Then TX and adjust “Ref Freq” until you´re at zero beat / center of filter on your commercial rig.
+Then TX (with uSDX into Dummy Load) and adjust “Ref Freq” until you´re at zero beat / center of filter on your commercial rig.
 Write that frequency down.
 I put a sticker on every of my mainboards with the excact crystal frequency: